MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-service.md

 The rules defined for the process are:

-- Automatic process is only available to Platinum and Gold Credit Card Holders
+- Automatic chargeback is only available to Platinum and Gold Credit Card Holders

 - The risk of the transaction is determined by the type of user and the amount of the dispute